risarora/system-design/AB-System Design Introduction Basics/System Design Introduction Basics.md

       - Caches are just glorified **hash tables**.

     - Examples of best use case for caches
+      - A user tweets a tweet.
+Now the tweet is cached for other users to read rather than
+      - Google News
+      - Access Token
+      - Live Streaming
     - ![examples of caching ](./images/examples_of_caching.png)
     - TODO : Exercise
       - Setup Redis locally